COMMUNITY WORK

 Cuauhtémoc, depicted in a golden “Dorado” penoch full of quetzal feathers gazing and connecting with a “spirit” bird which represents his connection to nature.
 Worshipped by Mayas and Aztecs, the Quetzal feathers symbolism is not accidental: the local tradition considers it a symbol of freedom it was believed that it preferred to die of hunger rather than to live as a prisoner.
 This mural reminds us that regardless of the adversities that are thrown at us, we are in control to create and bend the earth around us.

-Location: Los Dorados BBq fairview and edinger Santa Ana CA
+Location: 2600 W Edinger Ave, Santa Ana, CA 92704 Los Dorados BBq Fairview and Edinger Santa Ana CA

-The Heavy connected with Local home owners, the Inez Lopez family to create a sense of neighborhood pride in the Pacific park neighborhood in Santa Ana.
+Project was a grassroots collaboration with Pacific Park neighborhood.
+The Inez Lopez family sponsored the interactive banner to create a sense of neighborhood pride in the Pacific park neighborhood in Santa Ana.
 Artist developed a "Love thy neighbor" banner to spread love in the community.
 This piece is currently exhibiting in the alley by the Park Town apartments off Hickory and Myrtle in Santa Ana.

 "INNER SELF"